indiqusdocs/apiculus/docs/Subscribers/Networking/VirtualPrivateClouds/ManagingAccessControlonVPCSubnets.md

 Each VPC comes with **default_allow** and **default_deny** ACL, which can be edited but not deleted.
 :::

-ACL can be accessed from the **Access Control Lists** menu/tab item under VPC details.
-From here, the following actions can be taken on any available ACL:
+To access the ACL navigate to **VPC details** and select the  **Access Control Lists** tab.
+You can perform the following actions on any available ACL:

-- Editing ACL name
+- Edit the ACL name
-- Adding an ACL rule
+- Add an ACL rule
-- Assigning ACL to a tier
+- Assign the ACL to a tier
-- Deleting the ACL
+- Delete the ACL

 ![Managing Access Control on VPC Subnets](img/ManagingAccessControlonVPCSubnets1.png)

 ## Creating Custom ACL and Adding Rules

-Custom ACL can be created by using the **ADD ACCESS CONTROL LIST** button and assigning the ACL a name.
-An ACL is essentially a collection of individual traffic control rules which need to be configured once an ACL is created.
+You can create a custom ACL by clicking the **ADD ACCESS CONTROL LIST** button and assigning a name to the ACL.
+An ACL is a collection of individual traffic control rules that must be configured after the ACL is created.

-Any available (existing or new) ACL can be viewed in detail by clicking on its name in the list view.
-This will show a list of rules defined to govern ingress/incoming and egress/outgoing traffic for the subnet.
-New rules can be created and existing ones can be deleted from this section.
+Any available ACL (existing or new) can be viewed in detail by clicking its name in the list.
+This will display a list of rules that govern ingress (incoming) and egress (outgoing) traffic for the subnet.
+From this section, you can create new rules or delete existing ones.

 ![Managing Access Control on VPC Subnets](img/ManagingAccessControlonVPCSubnets2.png)